How To Reduce Fear For Autistic Children

-It’s often said that fear is the number one emotion for autistic kids, because the world around them is a confusing, unpredictable and threatening place to be.
-But that’s only half the reason why they experience fear so often - it’s not just that they feel more threatened, but that their reactions to those threats are very often misunderstood.
+The world can sometimes be a confusing, unpredictable and threatening place to be for autistic kids.
+But that’s only half the reason why they experience fear so often – it’s not just that they feel more threatened, but that their reactions to those threats are very often misunderstood.

-Autistic kids don’t always experience fear in a way that most people expect or understand.
+Autistic children don’t always experience fear in a way that most people expect or understand.
 This can result in three very common situations in which their fear is overlooked:

 The behaviours don’t look like fear and are misinterpreted as something else.